 We are at a tipping point.
+Climate impact, risk and uncertainty are on the rise.
 These changes are unfolding as we speak and will accelerate over the next five years and beyond.
-We navigate those waters together and the more we understand about the trends, options, costs and benefits, the better our solution will be.
+We navigate those waters together and the more we understand about the trends, options, costs and benefits, the more informed our choices, and the better our solution will be.
 Things you can do to be informed and engaged: